Avoid Common Myths About Learning Disabilities

 Too often, a child starts off with a love of books and reading pre-school and in early grades, only to run into reading comprehension issues in 3rd, 4th or 5th grade.
 A flawed reading style is exposed by the expansion of vocabulary and increased complexity of the text.
 Many children are able to fool (or better said, please!) their parents and teachers in lower grades using word memorization and good word guesses using picture or context clues.
 All this, without sound decoding skills.

 Bottom line: If your child has any at risk reading symptoms — family history of dyslexia, speech delays, ear infections, rhyming difficulties in early life — stay vigilant until your child is in middle school.
 In particular, in the early grade “reading skills” are better defined by phonics, decoding skills and fluency, as opposed to reading comprehension.

 Myth #4: It’s Too Late To Do Anything

-A particularly stubborn myth is that learning is fixed after the first 3-4 years of life.
+One of the more stubborn myths about learning disabilities is that learning is fixed after the first 3-4 years of life.
 Despite all of the miraculous work we see in brain injury victims (like Senator Gabrielle Gifford) and stroke victims who regain function, the schools have many parents persuaded that learning is fixed, that every child learns differently, and that they can teach to learner.

 Bottom line: It’s not too late, biologically, to rewire the brain.
 There is a practical side however.
 Any kind of worthwhile brain training regimen requires frequency and intensity — typically a 3-5 day a week for 30-60 minutes a day.
 This is a much more viable routine for an elementary and middle school age child where rewards and/or parental direction works.
 There is a period of years where a teenager may not engage (unless the frustration is severe), followed by a later period where SAT or ACT exams or college work may encourage a teenager to make the necessary investment.